-Disabled individuals comprised 22% of City of Hillsdale residents five years old or older in 2000 and 37% of Township residents at least 5 years of age.
+Disabled individuals comprised 22% of City of Hillsdale residents five years old or older in 2000.
 However, age is often a determining factor in the distribution of disability.
 For example, disabled individuals comprised 56% of Hillsdale Township residents sixty-five years or older in 2000 and 54% of Hillsdale residents.
 Disabled individuals only comprised 16% of Hillsdale Township residents aged from twenty-one to sixty-four years in 2000 and 20% of Hillsdale residents.
 Finally, disabled individuals only comprised 14% of Hillsdale Township residents and 12% of Hillsdale residents aged from five to twenty years in 2000.
+DISABLED POPULATION AS OF 2000